mdpabel/notes/postgresql.md

 SELECT * FROM employees WHERE salary BETWEEN 40000 AND 70000;

 -- Employees with no department assigned
-SELECT * FROM employees WHERE department_id IS NULL; -- Often used with NULL or boolean expressions.
+SELECT * FROM employees WHERE department_id IS NULL; -- IS: Often used with NULL or boolean expressions.

 -- Employees with a salary of exactly 65000
 SELECT * FROM employees WHERE salary = 65000; -- Used to compare scalar values.